department-of-veterans-affairs/vets-website/content/pages/education/work-learn/non-traditional/correspondence-training.md

 You can, if you qualify for any GI Bill program.

 ### Who's covered?
-Veterans
+- Veterans
-Qualified dependents
+- Qualified dependents

-**Exception:** Dependents using the Dependents’ Educational Assistance program may not enroll in correspondence training.
+**Exception:**<br> Dependents using the Dependents’ Educational Assistance program may not enroll in correspondence training.
 </div>

 ### What benefits can I get?